5025 Service Availability and Access

 Access

 3. Services shall be made available through paid staff or volunteers with language skills and other special capabilities to relate to any special needs of the population(s) served.[1]
-Also see 5027 Staffing regarding the use of volunteers.
+Also see Section 5027 Staffing regarding the use of volunteers.

 2. Participate in local case management, options and benefits counseling, and elder rights collaboratives;

-4. Provide email access to Access Service staff.
+4. Provide email access to access service staff.

 6. 29 U.S.C.
 794d provides for the implementation of Section 508 of the Rehabilitation Act of 1973, as amended, which establishes the standards for accessibility for the use of electronic and information technology, including telecommunications products, by persons with disabilities.
-For more information, refer to: www.access-board.gov/sec508/standards.htm
+For more information, refer to: www.access-board.gov/ict/

 1. Reference: DHS Policies for providing services to persons with limited English proficiency and sensory impairments.
 The manual and related forms are located at dhs.georgia.gov/language-access under LEPSI Resources.